 Changing the mood

 Food is just one of many factors that can affect your mood, but it’s a factor you can control.
 Here’s a list of different negative moods and the nutritional factors that could be playing a role in how you feel.
+There are professionals that also suggest using CBD flower to relax occasionally.

 - Inadequate calories.
 Your cells could be literally starving.
 If you’re on a keto diet, for instance, or operating at a calorie deficit, your body is adjusting to fueling itself in different ways.